maryw577/trial_and_error/README.md

 Construct a pipeline to aggregate and analyze data across multiple participants, identifying consistent patterns and group-level trends in trial history effects.

 ### **2. Download MATLAB**
-Download the latest version of MATLAB.
-You get a free version of MATLAB with your VUnet ID!
+Download the latest version of [MATLAB](https://www.mathworks.com/downloads/).
+You get a free version of MATLAB by signing up with your VU email address!

 ### **3. Access our onboarding Google Drive folder**
 We will be periodically adding documents to our Google Drive folder for background information on the topic